HL7/US-Core/source/pages/_includes/us-core-pulse-oximetry-intro.md

 The following are example usage scenarios for the US Core Pulse Oximetry Profile:

-- Query for pulse oximety observations for a patient -[Record or update]  pulse oximety observations belonging to a patient
+- Query for pulse oximety observations for a patient
+- [Record or update]  pulse oximety observations belonging to a patient

 ### Mandatory and Must Support Data Elements